The Outdoor Kitchen Show | home

 A little chopped parsley

 In your gumbo pot, saute the andouille and smoked sausage over medium heat until nicely brown.
 Add the chopped creole veggies and bay leaves.
 Saute for about 10 minutes, or until the veggies are wilted, stirring often.
-Use the garlic from the stock pot (or enough fresh minced garlic to make a tablespoon or so) and add with the chili pepper paste (or hot sauce) to the veggies and andouille.
+Use the garlic from the stock pot (or enough fresh minced garlic to make a tablespoon or so) and add with the hot sauce to the veggies and andouille.
 Let it get nice and fragrant.
 Add 1 cup white wine (or water or stock) to deglaze the bottom of the pot, gently scraping up all the brown bits.
 When the liquid has reduced, stir in the roux and let it get nice and hot, then add 2 cups of the stock, whisking or stirring well until the roux is smooth.
 Stir in the rest of the stock.
-Add the golden mushroom soup.
 When it's all well stirred, let it get to a boil.
 Reduce heat to simmer and let cook for about an hour, stirring every once in a while.

 When you start getting real hungry, put on a pot of rice.

 To the simmering gumbo, add the shredded chicken from the roasting pan.
 Let it get to a nice, bubbly simmer.
-Add the dash of ground coriander and dried tarragon.
+Add the dash of ground coriander and season to taste.
 Don't that smell good??
-Taste for seasoning level.
 Add cajun seasoning or salt if necessary.
 Let simmer for about 10-15 minutes or until rice is ready.